garrard12/CSE_477_Web-Application-Architecture-Development/README.md

 ## Welcome

 Hello there,

-If you have came acrosse this git repo you are looking at the scourse code of my personal [web site](temp) (it is curretly down at the moment).
-Since this web page was a learning proccess for me not nowing anything to pushing a website to the public that utilizes HTML, CSS, JavaScript, and Django for the front end as wel
+If you've come across this Git repository, you're looking at the source code for my personal website (currently down at the moment).
+This project represents my learning process—from knowing nothing about web development to deploying a complete website that utilizes HTML, CSS, JavaScript, and Django for the frontend, as well as Python on the backend.
+The application was developed as a Dockerized application and deployed using Google Cloud.

+Below, you'll find an overview of the repository structure to make navigation easier, along with the languages and technologies used.

+If you have any questions about the reasoning behind certain decisions, feel free to reach out (email below).

+Have fun exploring and learning something new!
+Auden Garrard
+garrardw at msu dot com

 ## Layout